2018 Storm Drain Art Project Rules and Regulations

-The City of Richmond Department of Public Utilities, in association with RVAH20, wrapped up the second annual Storm Drain Art Project in June 2017.
+The City of Richmond Department of Public Utilities, in association with RVAH20, is conducting its third annual Storm Drain Art Project in May and June 2018.
 The goal of the project is to raise awareness about the effects stormwater pollution has on our waterways.

 All artists selected were compensated with $400 for installing their work.

 When designing YOUR artwork, you’re encouraged to consider the following themes:

 - Stormwater Pollution: “You Are the Pollution Solution”